tamberg/fhnw-idb/data-acquisition/raspberry/README.md

 $ python3 dht.py > dht.csv
 ```

-As described in the [Blink App](../../introduction/raspberry/blink/README.md) the `cron` system tool can be used to scheduke a program at a given interval.
+As described in the [Blink App](../../introduction/raspberry/blink/README.md) the `cron` system tool can be used to schedule a program at a given interval.

-1. Load on your Raspberry Pi the crontab file into a editor:
+1. On your Raspberry Pi load the crontab file into a editor:

    ```shell
    $ crontag -e